Alex-Rabaev/Insait_IO-Home-Assignment/README.md

 ```sh
 pytest
 ```
 This will run all the tests in the backend/tests directory.
+The database container must be running when this command is executed.